renderpci/dedalo/Readme.md

 **IMPORT TOPONYMY**

-1. first create the toponymy into the Hierarchy menu into THesaurus:
+1. first create the toponymy into the Hierarchy menu into Thesaurus:
 	-  Login in Dédalo
 	-  Go to "Thesaurus -> Hierarchy" section
 	-  Find the country that you want import